volodymyrrudyi/volodymyrrudyi.github.io/_posts/2014-03-11-working-from-home.markdown

 What are your sworn enemies?
 ===
 You should watch out of these(really insidious):

   * laziness
   * workaholism
   * social networks
   * cookies and sweets

 How to use your benefits?
 ===
 Well, it is time to demonstrate some benefits of the remote work.
 Here are some use-cases:

   * it is possible to work in the early morning and take a break in the middle of the day.
 Spending some time on the fresh air when sun is shining is awesome.
-Believe me - I tried.
+Believe me &mdash; I tried.
   * it is possible to "shift” your schedule in both directions and choose to finish earlier or to use morning for personal needs.
 E.g. I visit the gym in the morning or the late evening when it is not crowded
   * remote worker can change your workplace.
 From time to time(e.g. once a month or two), I visit other cities to see something new
   * now you have up to two hours of free time which you spent in your car or public transport.

 Conclusion
 ===